Affiliate links on Android Authority may earn us a commission. Learn more.

 - Foldable flip phones are best if you love big screens but want something that's easier to pocket or takes less room in a handbag.

-The Google Pixel 8 is a bit more expensive than its predecessor, but it also offers several substantial upgrades, including new AI features and the third iteration of Google’s in-house Tensor chip.
+The Google Pixel 9 is a bit more expensive than the Pixel 8 it replaces, but it also offers several substantial upgrades, including a new in-house Tensor chip and more RAM.
 This chip is designed to build on already strong performance while also addressing the Tensor’s past overheating issues.
 Although the Tensor isn’t quite as powerful as rival Qualcomm chips, it handles AI, photography, and other machine learning aspects brilliantly and is a great performer for day-to-day use.
 We also need to mention Google’s incredible update policy, which includes a whopping seven years of updates and hardware support.
-That’s two lifetimes in the smartphone era, and who knows where we’ll be in 2030.
+That’s two lifetimes in the smartphone era, and who knows where we’ll be in 2031.

 What makes it stand out